lpsmith/configurator/README.markdown

     subgroups :: ConfigParser m => Text -> m [Text]

-When evaluated in the context of the configuration above,  `subgroups` returns the non-empty value groupings of it's argument.
+`subgroups` returns the non-empty value groupings of it's argument, so for example when evaluated in the context of the configuration above:

     subgroups ""              ==> [ "event-sources" ]

     subgroups "event-sources" ==> [ "event-sources.amazon-cloud"
-                                  , "event-sources.chicago-service-center"
+                                  , "event-sources.chicago-service-center" ]
-                                  ]

 Another issue is that there's a lot of redundancy here,  so maybe we'd like to refactor the configuration file into something like this: